paulllama/paularmer-com/src/markdown/1-intro.md

 - :game_die: avid table-top gamer
 - :man_technologist: professional software engineer *(currently looking for work!)*

 Click on the shortcuts to learn more about my projects.
-If you want to get a hold of me, shoot me an email: [me@paularmer.website](mailto:me@paularmer.website)).
+If you want to get a hold of me, shoot me an email: [me@paularmer.website](mailto:me@paularmer.website).